TranDangKhoi/TranDangKhoi/README.md

 💍 I'm married with Typescript

-🔭 I’m currently studying at one of FPT's colleges, trying my best to get a bachelor's degree
+🔭 I’m currently studying at one of FPT colleges, trying my best to get a bachelor's degree

 📫 How to reach me: **trandangkhoi803@gmail.com**